 As previously reported (D. R. Braun, Plummer, Ditchfield, et al. 2009), the Kanjera core assemblage is comprised of a wide variety of technological types or core reduction strategies.
-The frequency of core reduction strategies present shows a significant relationship with the raw material type (Fishers exact test, p-value: < .001).
-In general, raw materials that derive from more distant sources, are represented by core reduction strategies that involve a greater number of core rotations or more complex rotations (i.e. centripetal flaking, Figure 6).
-Though unifacial and unidirectional reduction strategies are present in small frequencies, there is a greater representation of centripetal, bifacial and multifacial exploitation strategies in materials from more distant origins (Figure 6).
-On the other hand, local materials such as the Fenetized Nyanzian (FNy) and Homa Phonolite (HPh) are represented by greater number of unifacial or uni-directional core reduction strategies (Figure: ).
+The frequency of core reduction strategies present shows a significant relationship with the raw material type (Fishers exact test, p < 0.001).
+In general, raw materials that derive from more distant sources, are represented by core reduction strategies that involve a greater number of core rotations or more complex rotations (i.e. centripetal flaking; Fig. 6).
+Though unifacial and unidirectional reduction strategies are present in small frequencies, there is a greater representation of centripetal, bifacial and multifacial exploitation strategies in materials from more distant origins (Fig. 6).
+On the other hand, local materials such as the Fenetized Nyanzian (FNy) and Homa Phonolite (HPh) are represented by greater number of unifacial or uni-directional core reduction strategies (Fig. ).
 Homa Limestone, runs contrary to this general pattern.
 Although Homa Limestone is found in abundance locally, cores produced on this raw material type are often multi-facially reduced.
 However, as is addressed in the discussion this is likely related to the properties of the raw material itself (D. R. Braun, Plummer, Ditchfield, et al. 2009).
 When core reduction intensity is compared according by core reduction strategy an interesting pattern emerges.
-Unifacial and unipolar, core reduction strategies result in less reduction than strategies that require bifacial, multifacial or polyhedral strategies (Kruskal Wallis, P-value: < .001) (Figure 6).
+Unifacial and unipolar, core reduction strategies result in less reduction than strategies that require bifacial, multifacial or polyhedral strategies (Kruskal Wallis, p < .001) (Figure 6).
 In other words, core reduction strategies that require fewer core rotations, such as unifacial and unidirectional strategies, are less reduced than those that involve more complex rotation strategies.

-Figure 6: Left: The distribution of core reduction strategies by raw material type.
-With the exception of Homa Limestone, raw materials that derive from the Kisi highlights more greatly represented by complex core reduction strategies than those that can be found in the immediate vicinity of Kanjera South.
-Right: The distribution of reduction intensity values according to reduction strategy.
-USP: Unifacial Simple Partial.
-UAU: Unidirectional abrupt unifacial.
-UABI: Unifacial abrupt bidirectional.
-BA: Bidirectional Abrupt.
-BAP Bifacial Partial.
-UC: Unifacial centripetal.
-BC: Bifacial Centripetal.
-Poly: Polyhedral.
-MFI: Mutifacial Irregular.
-The colors of the boxplots correspond with the representation of different reduction strategies in the left figure.
+Insert Figure 6

+3.2.
 Flake efficiency